Trump shares First Lady Melania’s letter to Putin as he rages over coverage of Alaska summit

 “We had an extremely productive meeting, and many points were agreed to,” Trump told reporters.
 “There are just a very few that are left.
 Some are not that significant.
 One is probably the most significant, but we have a very good chance of getting there.
 We didn’t get there, but we have a very good chance of getting there.”

-Speaking to Fox News’s Sean Hannity after the summit, Trump said both Putin and Zelensky would like him to be present at a potential second meeting.
+Speaking to Fox News’s Sean Hannity after the Friday summit, Trump said both Putin and Ukraine’s Volodymyr Zelensky would like him to be present at a potential second meeting.

 “They both want me there, and I’ll be there,” he said.